Jimmy Buffett brought us Margaritaville. Former MLB Spring Training sites? Let’s call them, Nostalgiaville. Littered

 this dual-use facility after 2008 spring training to move closer to all the other teams in Phoenix; ditto for the D-Backs

 two years later.
-I always liked this ballpark and was sad to see it get bulldozed by MLB.
+I always liked this ballpark and was sad to see it get "bulldozed" by MLB.

-4. Desert Sun Stadium,
+Sun Stadium, Yuma

 Last MLB spring training tenant and year: Padres (1993).

-standing, an independent league team; Criminals schedule online
+their financial standing, an independent league team; Criminals schedule online

 Other former Arizona Cactus League facilities of note: You can still make out Compadre Stadium,